Up to 50% off sofas & mattresses — limited‑time deals.

 Our Final Verdict

-Leo is the best pick here if you want Rowe comfort without the ultra-deep sit.
-It feels supportive, looks neat quickly, and works well in smaller rooms.
-If your goal is full sprawl, Maddox or Lilah will feel more natural.
+Leo is the best fit here if you want Rowe comfort without the ultra-deep sit.
+It feels supportive, looks neat quickly, and makes better use of a smaller room.
+If your priority is full sprawl, Maddox or Lilah will feel more natural.

 Madeline Sofa